 Saturday, June 4th — David Cooperrider

-David Cooperrider, PhD, is the Faculty Director and is the Fairmount Minerals Professor of Social Entrepreneurship at the Weatherhead School of Management.
+David Cooperrider, PhD, is the Faculty Director and is the Fairmount Santrol - David L. Cooperrider Professor in Appreciative Inquiry at the Weatherhead School of Management.
 Since 1991, David has served on the faculty of the Department of Organizational Behavior at Weatherhead, with a secondary appointment in International Health, the Division of General Medical Sciences, Case School of Medicine.
-David's research interests include the theory and practice of Appreciative Inquiry (AI), organization development and change, advances in “business as an agent of world benefit,” positive organizational scholarship, and qualitative theory-building methods.
+David’s research interests include the theory and practice of Appreciative Inquiry (AI), organization development and change, advances in “business as an agent of world benefit,” positive organizational scholarship, and qualitative theory-building methods.
 He is best known for the AI methodology that he co-developed.
 David’s founding theory in this area is creating a positive revolution in the leadership of change, helping companies around the world discover the power of strength-based approaches to planning and multi-stakeholder cooperation.
 His work is especially vital because of its ability to enable positive change in systems of very large and complex scales, for example with the US Navy, Hewlett-Packard, Parker Hannifin, Mckinsey, the United Nations, and Verizon.

 Presentation Title: The Discovery and Design of Positive Institutions: Appreciative Inquiry and Engaged Scholarship for Sustainable Value